magician-project/magician-project/framework.md

 ## Overview

-By looking at the problem from a broader perspective, we can identify 5 main components that serve different purposes:

-1. `EstimationAlgorithm`: deals with all the sensing and the perception of the system when inspecting the car body;
-1. `MotionPlanning`: responsible for the planning of the robot behavior, from the task level all the way down to position control;
+By exploiting ROS2 functionalities, the final _MAGICIAN technological stack_ will consist of a **distributed network of ROS2 nodes that work interactively**.
+Still, we need to separate those node components in **packages** based on the node's semantic and functionality.
+For this reason, we identify the following areas:

+- `Estimation`: comprise all steps that, from the acquisition of the raw data, enable to retrieve a representation of the defect map of a single car.
+- `TaskPlanning`: comprises all task-level planning nodes;
+- `MotionPlanning`: comprises all motion-level planning utilities;
+- `Controller`: comprises all low-level control utilities to interact with the robot;
+- `HardwareInterface`: hardware abstraction layer;
-1. `LowLevelController`: the interface with the hardware that ensures the correct execution of the planned motion, and deals with the safety of the human-robot interaction and the interaction with the environment;
+- `Human`: deals with the acquisition of the human pose and the consequent motion forecasting;
-1. `HumanSensing`: the module dealing with the human presence in the cell, comprising its sensing and motion prediction;
-1. `TaskManager`: the orchestrator of the whole system, that ensures the correct interaction between the above listed components.

-These components are not strictly bound to a ROS2 node implementation, but rather to a logical separation of the functionalities that are required to accomplish the tasks of the robotic station.

-These entities shall not be responsible to carry out the intended action by themselves, but rather orchestrate the algorithmic execution of the functionalities by using ROS2 lifecycle nodes.
+- `ProcessAnalysis`, `ProcessOptimisation`, `ToolOptimisation`: contains, at different levels, all offline algorithms entitled to analyse the robot-provided data from the production floor in order to analyse and optimise the robot parameters, as well as to improve generalisation capabilities of the provided solution.

+Within each package we expect that multiple nodes are running.
+It also true that a single node implementation might span over multiple packages; an example is the XBot2 hardware interface that will most probably expose the `Controller` interfaces with a strict connection to the `HardwareInterface`.
 From a high level perspective, this is the main interaction between the components:

 ```{plantuml}